 Note that the denominator is a polynomial that is the square of a polynomial linear in $k$ and linear in $x$.
 The transfer operator for the original triangle map $T_{e,e,e}:\triangle \rightarrow \triangle$ is

 Now the denominator is a polynomial that is the cube of a polynomial linear in $k$ and linear in $x$ and $y$.
 In the previous section, we have shown that the transfer operator for the TRIP map $((23),(23), (23))$ also has this behavior.
-The goal of this section is to show that similar analogs hold for precisely 106 of the other triangle partition maps, while the behavior of the transfer operator for the remaining 108 triangle maps is drastically different.
+The goal of this section is to show that similar analogs hold for precisely 106 of the other triangle partition maps (and thus giving us polynomials behavior for 108 fo the maps), while the behavior of the transfer operator for the remaining 108 triangle maps is drastically different.

 \begin{definition} The transfer operator for a triangle partition map $T_{\sigma, \tau_0,\tau_1}$ is said to have polynomial behavior if its Jacobian $\mbox{Jac}(T_{\sigma, \tau_0,\tau_1})$ is a polynomial in the variables $k$, $x$ and $y$, with possibly a $(-1)^k$ term appearing.
 Otherwise, we say that the transfer operator has non-polynomial behavior. \end{definition} We will show that those transfer operators that have polynomial behavior actually have their Jacobians equal to the cube of a polynomial that is linear in $k$ and linear in $x$ and $y$, with possibly a $(-1)^k$ term appearing.
-In appendix \ref{app:formoftransfer}, we explicitly list the 108 transfer operators that have polynomial behavior.
+In Appendix B of Part II, we explicitly list the 108 transfer operators that have polynomial behavior.
 Those without this behavior are far too messy to list, a fact that we find interesting.

 We will need the following well-known lemma, whose proof is a calculation: \begin{lemma}

 Consider a vector $v=(1,x,y)$, a matrix $M= ,$ and the map

 Then